glest/glest-source/CONTRIBUTING.md

 Below, *zetaglest-source* for the example, but if you are working on another repository, be sure to replace **zetaglest-source** with the the appropriate repo url, using the URL of your fork.

-If you have no experience making pull requests and are confused about the process, you can look at the repository [Practice Git](https://github.com/grayghostvisuals/Practice-Git).
-(Note: It is not part of this project.)

 1. [Fork the repo](https://github.com/ZetaGlest/zetaglest-source/fork) (if you haven't already done so)
 2. Clone it to your computer